ocf/ocfweb/ocfweb/docs/docs/staff/procedures/accounts/renaming.md

 [[!meta title="Rename an account"]]

-We should sparingly rename an user account, and only do so when it is necessary (e.g. typo in the username).
+We should sparingly rename a user account, and only do so when it is necessary (e.g. typo in the username).

 To rename a individual account, `sorry` the account with the old name and